-The alarm stops only by unlocking a door with the key or by pressing the a button on the multi-remote controller
+The alarm stops only by unlocking a door with the key or by pressing the button on the keyfob.

 The alarm does not stop if the ignition key is turned to the ACC or ON position.

 Silencing the horn beep feature